fmi/iot-course/02-hardware-platforms-esp8266/Prerequisites.md

 # Troubleshooting
 ## ESP32: Upload not working
+1. You tried unplugging and plugging the board back right?
-1. On some boards, you have to hold the `BOOT` button for a while after triggering the upload from the IDE.
+2. On some boards, you have to hold the `BOOT` button for a while after triggering the upload from the IDE.
 After upload starts, you can release it.
-2. Sometimes, upload speeds higher than 256000 do not work reliably (e.g. depending on the USB cable quality).
+3. Sometimes, upload speeds higher than 256000 do not work reliably (e.g. depending on the USB cable quality).

 ## ESP32: no output in serial monitor in Windows 10
 For some reason i had to go to Device Manager -> Ports and then in the COM Port for the connected device.
 Then go to Properties -> Port Settings -> Advanced, and set the COM Port number to something else (e.g. COM 19).
 Then I had to unplug the device and plug it again and it was working and reverting the port back to the original it was working again